 - District of Columbia Rising Star, selected by Super Lawyers, 2018

 - Wills, Trusts and Estates for the D.C.
-Area Practitioner, Matthew Bender treatise, 2017, Co-author
+Area Practitioner, Matthew Bender treatise, 2017 - Present, Co-author with Nicholas Ward

 - District of Columbia and Maryland Residents Enjoy Estate Tax Relief in 2017, McArthur Franklin PLLC Client Alert, October 26, 2016

 - Moving Beyond Grandpa's Pension: Estate and Tax Planning with Retirement Benefits, Virginia State Bar Trusts and Estates Section Newsletter, Summer 2016